linkedin/fmchisel/README.md

 See [LICENSE](LICENSE) for details.

 ## 📝 Citation
-If you use this library, we ask you to cite the following technical report:
+If you use this library, we ask you to please cite the following technical report:
 ```
 @article{behdin2025efficient,
   title={Efficient AI in Practice: Training and Deployment of Efficient LLMs for Industry Applications},